 - You’ll then need to update the gallery and if you visit the page and try to right click on an image, you’ll see that nothing happens.

 The best part about this Modula extension is the fact that it won’t deter only beginners, it will also prevent more advanced users from simply right-clicking the web page to locate your image in the source code instead.

-However, simply disabling right click leaves us with another problem: visitors simply taking a screenshot of your images.
-This brings us to the second method to protect images from being copied from your website which is what we will discuss next.
+However, simply disabling right-click leaves us with another problem: visitors simply taking a screenshot of your images.
+This brings us to the second method to protect images from being copied from your website, which we will discuss next.

 Watermarking your images or graphic design work is another great way to protect images on your website from being stolen.
 You might be surprised to hear that a large number of photographers avoid this as they aren’t really as effective as a lot of people would hope.

 On top of watermarking, you could also look into the easiest way to copyright your images.

 Photographers who want to use a watermark often don’t want it to be obvious or distracting from the image but this defeats the entire purpose of the watermark as it can often easily be cropped or edited out by someone who really loves your work.

 So when it comes to watermarking, you can either put a huge, annoying watermark over the whole image to prevent image theft or not put one at all.